 During Key Stage 3 pupils study, reflect upon and discuss topical political, spiritual, moral, social and cultural issues, problems and events.
 They learn to identify the role of legal, political, religious, social and economic institutions and systems that influence their lives and communities.
-They continue to be actively involved in the life of their School, neighbourhood and wider communities and learn to become more effective in public life.
-They will learn about fairness, social justice, respect for democracy and diversity at School, locally, nationally and on a global level, and through taking part responsibly in community activities.
+They continue to be actively involved in the life of their school, neighbourhood and wider communities and learn to become more effective in public life.
+They will learn about fairness, social justice, respect for democracy and diversity at school, locally, nationally and on a global level, and through taking part responsibly in community activities.

-One 55 minute lesson per week with the Citizenship Coordinator raised by the pupils throughout the first two terms of the year.
+One 55 minute lesson per week with the Citizenship Coordinator.